git/git.github.io/SoC-2016-Org-Application.md

 what's going on.
 But ultimately, non-communication is grounds for a failing evaluation, regardless of any code produced.

-We plan to take fewer projects than we have as mentors, so that the remainder can act as backups.
+We plan to take fewer projects than we have as mentors.
+We usually have two co-mentors per students, so that one mentor being unavailable would have a limited impact on the project.
 Most of our projects can be mentored by any of the mentors, and by keeping student progress public and reviewed on the list, there's a good chance that another mentor (or the community at large) can pick up the slack.
 We try to keep the "bus factor" high for